sridharkikkeri/Awaamo/README.md

 Package :-
-	1. com.testVagrant.common - This has common reusable code for report generation using Extent Reports and ITestListener is implemented
+	1. com.avaamo.common - This has common reusable code for report generation using Extent Reports and ITestListener is implemented
-	5. com.testVagrant.test - This will have the tests
+	5. com.avaamo.test - This will have the tests